-Generally, methods for solving optimization problems are divided into two main families:
+In general, methods for solving optimization problems are divided into two main families:

 - Exact methods: they allow finding the optimal solutions.
-However, time complexity often increases exponentially with the growth of the solutions space size; this makes this type of resolution unsuitable for large problem instances. - Approximate methods: they do not necessarily allow obtaining optimal solutions for a given problem but rather to seeking solutions close to the optimum within a reasonable execution time.
-They belong to two subfamilies: - Methods without guarantee: they build solutions at a lower cost without any guarantee of their quality, hoping that they will perform well.
-We distinguish two types of solving-methods: heuristics, which are used in solving specific problems and meta-heuristics, which designate a general framework for solving several classes of optimization problems. - Methods with guarantee: they allow building solutions whose quality is guaranteed at a lower cost: approximation algorithms (see chapter 6).
+Nevertheless, the time complexity often increases exponentially with the growth of the solutions space size; this makes this type of resolution unsuitable for large problem instances. - Approximate methods: they do not necessarily allows obtaining optimal solutions for a given problem but rather searching for solutions which are close to optimums in a reasonable execution time.
+They belong to two sub-families: - Methods without guarantee: they build solutions at a lower cost without involving any guarantee on their quality, hoping that they show good performances.
+We distinguish heuristics, which are used in solving particular problems and meta-heuristics, which designate a general framework for solving several classes of optimization problems. - Methods with guarantee: they allow building solutions whose quality is guaranteed at a lower cost: approximation algorithms (see chapter 6).